 You can view information about accessible taxis on the Harborough District Council website, at the bottom of the page.
 To access Harborough Museum please ask to be dropped off at the front entrance on Adam and Eve Street.

 There are dropped kerbs on Adam and Eve Street outside the main entrance of The Symington Building, if you are being dropped-off.
-Cars and taxis can drop people off on Adam and Eve Street, or if a Blue Badge holder, by parking in a disabled parking space.
+Cars and taxis can drop people off on Adam and Eve Street.

 There is a car park at the rear of The Symington Building, on Symington Way.
 It has 98 pay and display spaces and six disabled spaces.
 For more information on parking and other nearby car parks, please visit the Harborough District Council website.